Home

 Stories

 Try writing a story about one of your cards.
 Who is this person?
 Where does he live?
 What does he do every day?
 What kind of family members and friends does he have?
+Where has he been and where is he going?
 What is good and right about him?
 What needs changing?
 Write a story about a day in his life.
 Send him on an adventure, or a journey, or give him a mystery to solve.

 Choose 2 or 3 of your cards at random, and write a story that includes all of them.